 Considering that a human advisor can charge an annual fee of 1-2% of total assets, a robo advisor will only cost you around 0.25% to 0.50% (some robo advisors even offer a free service).
 This low or no-fee service alone can save you many thousands of dollars.

 What are the Best Robo Advisors on the Market?

 We analyze many of the robo advisors on the market today, investing our own funds into the services, and give you an objective report on which robo advisors we determine to be the best available.

-While there is no one best robo advisor for every investor (each person has their own unique needs and goals), we’ve found that these three robo advisors are the best services available for most investors:
+While there is no one best robo advisor for every investor (each person has their own unique risk tolerance and financial goals), we’ve found that these robo advisors are the best services available for most investors:

 We may earn a small commission from sales generated from these links.

-Wealthfront is not only one of the first robo advisors on the market; they’re also one of the cheapest and full-featured.
-At only a 0.25% portfolio management fee (with the first $5,000 invested being free if you use our link to sign up), Wealthfront offers an entirely hands-off approach to automated investing as well as additional features and accounts such as their high-yield savings account, Wealthfront Cash, and a portfolio line of credit.
+Wealthfront is one of the first robo advisors on the market and one of the cheapest and full-featured.
+At only a 0.25% management fee (with the first $5,000 invested being free if you use our link to sign up), Wealthfront offers an entirely hands-off approach to automated investing as well as additional features and accounts such as their high-yield savings account, Wealthfront Cash, and a portfolio line of credit.
 Their account minimum is only $500, which is lower than average.

 Vanguard Personal Advisor Services is the investment behemoth’s dive into the robo advising world.
 What makes them unique is their inexpensive (only 0.30%) approach to combining automated investing with access to human financial advisors.
 This is called a Hybrid Robo Advisor, and Vanguard PAS is the best service available offering this feature.
 The only drawback is that the minimum investment amount is $50,000, making it suitable only for larger investors.
 To get around this, Vanguard also offers a service called Digital Advisor, which only requires a $3,000 account minimum and lowers the fee to 0.20% but removes access to a human financial advisor.